 Best For: Home gyms using standard weights

-Like the above, these have only 1″ diameter ends and won’t take olympic weights.
+Like the solid steel standard bars further above, these hollow bars have only 1″ diameter ends and won’t take olympic weights.
 They’re used in group cardio classes like BodyPump, and each person adds what ever amount of weight to the 5 lb bar that’s appropriate for them.
 These are only made to take about 40 lbs and aren’t meant to be used on a rack because the thin steel pipes can get dented.